jfrog/frogbot/docs/install-bitbucket-server.md

     }

     environment {
-        // [Mandatory only for projects which use npm, yarn 2, NuGet and .NET to download their dependencies]
-        // The command that installs the project dependencies (e.g "npm i", "nuget restore" or "dotnet restore") JF_INSTALL_DEPS_CMD= ""

         // [Mandatory]
         // JFrog platform URL (This functionality requires version 3.29.0 or above of Xray) JF_URL= credentials("JF_URL")